 - Chromosome disorder, such as Turner syndrome

-- Defect in the steroid production by the ovaries, such as 17 alpha hydroxylase deficiency
+- Defects in the steroid production by the ovaries, such as 17 alpha-hydroxylase deficiency

 Damage to the ovaries due to: